Nexon4444/GKOM/README.md

 # GKOM
-Creating a 3D model in OpenGL
+Creating a 3D boat model in OpenGL